Fill out the form to download

 Figure 1: SimScale’s CAD mode contains several CAD operations, including imprint.

-After running the operation, you can click on Finish on the top-right corner to export the updated CAD model to the Workbench.
+After running the operation, you can click on Save as copy in the top-right corner to export the updated CAD model to the Workbench.

-Now that we know where to imprint a model, let’s see what it does to the geometry.
+Now that we know how to imprint a model, let’s see what it does to the geometry.
 The following picture represents an assembly, which consists of two solid parts that touch.

 Figure 3: Without an imprint, notice how the bottom face extends much further than the region of contact with the blue part.